Earn credits with flexible online workshops at Kent State University!

 1. Technology Integration in the Classroom - Understanding how to effectively integrate digital tools is essential in the classrooms of today.
 Workshops on this topic can help educators explore various platforms and resources that enhance learning experiences, such as teaching with tablets, social media for educators, AI, and more.

-2. Inclusive Teaching Practices - Diversity in the classroom is a reality, and inclusive teaching practices are crucial for ensuring all students feel valued.
-Workshops focusing on equity, differentiation, and culturally responsive teaching equip educators with strategies to support diverse learners.
+2. Accessible Teaching Practices - Classrooms today reflect a wide range of student backgrounds, experiences, and learning needs, making accessible teaching practices essential for ensuring every student feels valued.
+Workshops focusing on fairness, differentiation, and culturally responsive teaching equip educators with strategies to support all learners.

 3. Mindfulness and Social-Emotional Learning - With the rising awareness of mental health, workshops that focus on mindfulness and social-emotional learning (SEL) are gaining popularity.
 Educators can learn techniques to promote emotional well-being in their students and create a more supportive classroom environment (such as addressing anxiety and depression in the classroom).
 They can also learn techniques for their own wellness with workshop topics, including stress management and problem-solving.